2019 United States attorney general elections: Race summary

-Partisan control of statewide offices

 Kentucky

 The 2019 Kentucky Attorney General election was conducted on November 5.
 Primary elections occurred on May 21, 2019.
 The general election was held on November 5, 2019.
 Incumbent Democratic Attorney General Andy Beshear declined to seek reelection to a second term to successfully run for Governor.
 Republican Daniel Cameron won with 57.8% of the vote.
 He became the first Republican elected attorney general of Kentucky since Eldon S. Dummit in 1944, and the state's first black attorney general.

 Republican primary

 Democratic primary

 Greg Stumbo, former Attorney General of Kentucky and former Speaker of the Kentucky House of Representatives, won the Democratic nomination unopposed, so no primary was held.